Family Business Valuation: Why is it Important to Value Your Family Business

 We look at the commonly used methods in family business valuation that a valuation analyst usually adopts:

-Capitalization of Future Earnings Method1
+Capitalization of Future Earnings Method

-Discounted Cash Flow Method2
+Discounted Cash Flow Method

 Adjusted Net Assets Method